You are currently on Hearing Direct UK

 There’s nothing like going shopping and getting sidetracked with a nice pair of shoes.
 Before you know it, you’ve blown your budget and not bought anything you set out for (unfortunately, I am speaking from experience!)
 A list will keep you focused on your mission.
 A budget will stop you spending money you may later regret.

-Not only is it more fun to have some company when you shop, there’s also a practical reason for not doing it alone.
+Not only is it more fun to have some company when you're shopping, but there’s also a practical reason for not doing it alone.
 A friend can help you respond to any in-store announcements, will be another pair of eyes to keenly hunt out the bargains and could prove handy in the negotiation process.

 The bargains available in the lead up to Christmas or on Black Friday may be a draw but with such an attraction, come the crowds.
 High ceilings, vast interiors, and blank walls allow sound to bounce around the space.
 When filled with people, the noise generated can be incredibly confusing and uncomfortable, especially for those wearing hearing aids.
 If you simply want to browse, why not take a look at the smaller independent retailers and the colorful open-air Christmas markets?
 Fewer people and more intimate spaces mean far less noise to contend with.
 Besides, you never know what seasonal bargain you may find!